 People are demanding more from work

 In our politically and economically uncertain times, people want to work for organisations they truly believe in – or, in other words, organisations with a purpose.
 In fact, thriving employees are three times more likely to work for a company with a strong sense of purpose.

 And purpose isn’t only useful for attracting new employees – people at purpose-driven organisations are 10 times more likely to feel career empowered.

 The way people go about their jobs has also changed, with many preferring to work for organisations that have invested in a flatter, more collaborative and flexible approach to work.
 Four out of five business executives say workplace flexibility is a core part of their employee value proposition (EVP).

+Click here to view the latest HR Global Index.
 For more insights and market trends, take a look at our insights section or follow #NewWorldofWork